metasfresh/metasfresh-documentation/_webui_collection/EN/FunctionalModules.md

 ---

 ## Overview
-metasfresh is a full-featured ERP software that comes with the following modules:
+metasfresh is a full-featured ERP software that comes with the following modules (not an exhaustive list):

 | Module | Entities |
 | :--- | :--- |